-"Indian child" means any unmarried person who is under age 18 and is either a member/citizen of an Indian tribe, or is eligible for membership/citizenship in an Indian tribe and is the birth child of a member or citizen of an Indian tribe.
-Some tribes recognize legal as well as birth family.
+"Indian child" means any unmarried person who is under age 18 and is either a member of an Indian tribe, or is eligible for membership in an Indian tribe and is the biological child of a member of an Indian tribe.
+Some tribes recognize legal as well as biological family.
 (Check with a DCFS ICWA Specialist regarding those tribes.)

-"Indian Child Welfare Act (ICWA)" means a federal law, passed by the U.S. Congress in 1978, for the purposes of protecting the best interest of the 'Indian child'; promoting stability and security of Indian tribes and families; compliance with federal minimum standards before removing an Indian child; and preference of placement of Indian children in foster, adoptive homes, or both that reflect the unique values of Indian culture.
+"Indian Child Welfare Act (ICWA)" means a federal law, passed by the U.S. Congress in 1978, for the purposes of protecting the best interest of the 'Indian child'; promoting stability and security of Indian tribes and families; compliance with federal minimum standards before removing an Indian child; and preference of placement of Indian children in foster and/or adoptive homes that reflect the unique values of Indian culture.

-"Indian Child Welfare Advocacy Program (ICWA Program)" means a program of the Department that assists and supports permanency staff in identifying Indian children in the Department's custody or guardianship and ICWA compliance.
+"Indian Child Welfare Advocacy Program (ICWA Program)" means a program of the Department that assists and supports permanency staff in identifying Indian children in the the Department's custody or guardianship and ICWA compliance.